marcusRB/IDBootcamps-Sound-Dynamics-A/README.md

 To fully enjoy the Sound Dynamics tool please download and install the libraries mentioned in the following attached file: _requirements.txt_

-To fully enjoy the experience of this tool we highly recommend to run the complete file running  each file call _tareaN.py_
+To enjoy the experience of this tool we highly recommend to run the complete file running  each file call _tareaN.py_

 <p>&nbsp;</p>